markpbaggett/markpbaggett.github.io/content/implementing_navPlace.rst

 thumbnail of the first canvas.

 .. image:: https://utk-iiif-cookbook.readthedocs.io/en/latest/_images/navPlace_manifest.png
+   :alt: Display of navPlace on Manifest

 Properties on a range are rendered differently.
 The :code:`label` of the Feature is associated with the marker with a similar user experience.
 Unfortunately, links to the viewers aren't present.

 .. image:: https://utk-iiif-cookbook.readthedocs.io/en/latest/_images/navPlace_range.png
+   :alt: Display of navPlace on Range

 This makes sense.
 The range has an :code:`items` property that includes a canvas that targets the primary canvas in the manifest with a temporal media fragment attached to the end.
 The URI for the part of the Canvas in the Range is not